Meisha04/core-vanilla-javascript/solo_study.md

 Let's test our understanding by working on some Koans.

 *Note: It's pretty easy to make these test pass.
-What isn't easy is to make sure you undertand WHY they are passing, and don't move on to the next one until you do*
+What isn't easy is to make sure you understand WHY they are passing, and don't move on to the next one until you do*

 *Remember: Update this file, and commit your repo, and push to github after every step*